How to Show Variations on the Shop Page

 }

-// if there is no variations available for purchase, also do nothing
+// if there are no variations available, also do nothing

 if( ! $variations = $product->get_available_variations() ) {